thrasher/uptime2.0/README.md

 ## Install Raspbian systemd Service

+Configure uptime monitoring and auto shut-off using [systemd](https://www.raspberrypi.org/documentation/linux/usage/systemd.md).
 This is an alternative to setting up /etc/rc.local, for Raspbian Buster systems.
-Do not setup /etc/rc.local if you use this method as you'll use systemctl instead.
+Do not setup /etc/rc.local if you use the systemd method.

-To enable the service when the Pi boots
+To enable the systemd service when the Pi boots:

-    sudo ln -s `pwd`/uptime-2.0.service /etc/systemd/system/uptime-2.0.service
+    sudo apt-get install python-systemd # if using python 2 sudo apt-get install python3-systemd # if using python 3 sudo ln -s `pwd`/uptime-2.0.service /etc/systemd/system/uptime-2.0.service
     sudo systemctl daemon-reload
     sudo systemctl enable uptime-2.0.service